I am often asked "how do you decide what products to build?" and "where do good product ideas come from?".

 At Clifford Chance Applied Solutions, part of our role is supporting the person who comes up with the idea tell the best possible story about their idea and fill in some of the inevitable blanks.
 This way, they stand the best chance of securing the investment to turn the idea into reality.

-When deciding to invest in an idea, the first decision is whether it should be built, not can it be built.
+When deciding to invest in an idea, the first decision is whether it should be built, not how it can be built.

 Often people who have an idea are so convinced that the next logical step is to work out how to build it.
 However, often someone has already had a similar idea, and a successful product already exists.